dorelljames/ai-jscebu/src/content/curriculum/02-prompt-engineering/index.md

 duration: "4 hours"
 level: "intermediate"
 prerequisites: ["AI Foundations module", "Basic understanding of LLMs"]
+---

 # Prompt Engineering

+Learn how to craft effective prompts that get the best results from AI models.
+This module covers fundamental concepts to advanced techniques in prompt engineering.

 Welcome to the Prompt Engineering module!
 This comprehensive module will teach you how to craft effective prompts for various AI scenarios.